jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

 both on the finer points and
 on issues about which I really should have known better.

-I am very grateful to a handful of early contributors, whose contributions were made when I desperately needed help.
-I am especially grateful to Ron Savage, who has been a very aggressive early adopter of all Marpa's versions.
-Ruslan Zakirov generously
-started, and agreed to moderate, the "Marpa parser" mailing list.
-Peter Stuifzand invented the "Stuifzand interface", which was the original inspiration for the SLIF.

-Ron, Peter and Ruslan Z. have since gone on to contribute in ways too numerous to mention, and others have joined in.
 Jean-Damien Durand's numerous contributions include the Windows port of Marpa.
 Ruslan Shvedov helped with ASF's